What can I do with a Bachelor of Arts in African and African Diaspora Studies?

-African and African Diaspora Studies is relevant to everyone regardless of race, ethnicity, nationality, religion, sexuality, or gender.
+African and African Diaspora Studies (AADS) is relevant to everyone regardless of race, ethnicity, nationality, religion, sexuality, or gender.
 Students learn to view complex situations from multiple perspectives; synthesize known information and hypothesize about the unknown; apply lessons from the past to problems of the present, and critique current and past practices.

 In doing so, the African and African Diaspora Studies major and minor prepare students for a wide range of careers and equips them with skills desired in many professional arenas: critical thinking, oral and written communication, problem-solving, research, and leadership.